GeorgesCoding/Chess/README.md

 Notes:
 - The yellow highlight around the mouse is meant to display the mouse clicks and is not part of the game.
-- The game may appear to run slower due to screen recording software.
+- The game may appear to run slower in the video due to the recording software.

 #